It’s official; Manchester United are back in the Champions League.

 Before the arrival of Fernandes, United used a 3-5-2 shape to devastating effect in the big matches.
 Using this system United smashed Chelsea and Man City on the break, took down Spurs and ran Liverpool all the way when the Reds were at their most imperious.
 So United will obviously bring it back in 2020/21, but with a few tweaks.

-Thirdly, Sancho will replace Daniel James in the front line, given Sancho has the skill-set to play the role James did but has infinitely more skill to set United on their way to victory.
-Other than this the shape will be as it was this season, with United’s midfield blocking off space before one of them (in this case the incredible Fernandes) breaking forward to thrust between two forwards who can split wide to attack the half-spaces.
-Then you’d have Pogba, Martial and Mason Greenwood to come off the bench, a genuinely deadly trio of subs that could change the flow of any game.
+Other than this the shape will be as it was this season, with United’s midfield blocking off space before one of them (Bruno Fernandes or Paul Pogba) breaks forward to thrust between two forwards who can split wide to attack the half-spaces.
+Then you’d have Anthony Martial and Mason Greenwood to come off the bench, a genuinely deadly duo that could change the flow of any game.

 Ole Gunnar Solskjær wants a left-footed centre-back.